libremfg/rhize-docs/content/how-to/bpmn/trigger-workflows.md

 title: 'Trigger workflows'
 date: '2024-04-24T19:35:09+03:00'
 categories: ["how-to"]
-description: How to Trigger Workflow
+description: How to trigger a workflow in Rhize.
+Use the API, publish a message to the broker, listen to a data source, or set timers.
 weight: 150
 menu:
   main: